jurismarches/luqum/docs/source/about.rst

 `Solr`_ `query syntax`_ or
 `ElasticSearch`_ `query string`_

-From the parser it builds a tree.
+From the parser it builds a tree (see :ref:`tutorial-parsing`).

-This tree can eventually be manipulated and then transformed back into a query string.
+This tree can eventually be manipulated and then transformed back into a query string, or used to generate other form of query.

+In particular, luqum ships with a utility to transform a lucene query into a query using Elasticsearch query DSL language (in json form).
+(see :ref:`tutorial-elastic`)

 You may use this to: